brendanjerwin/simple_wiki/README.md

 cowyo -lock 123 -default-page index.html -css mystyle.css -diary
 ```

 The `-lock` flag will automatically lock every page with the passphrase "123".
 Also, the default behavior will be to redirect `/` to `/index.html`.
-Also, every page that is published will automatically redirect to `/mypage/read` which will show the custom CSS file if it is supplied with `-css`.
-The `-diary` flag allows you to generate a time-stamped page instead of a random named page when you select "New".

 ## Usage

 *cowyo* is straightforward to use.
 Here are some of the basic features:

-### Publishing

-If you hover the the top left button (the name of the page) you will see the option "Publish".
-Publishing will add the page to the `sitemap.xml` for crawlers to find.
-It will also default that page to go to the `/read` route so it can be easily viewed as a single page.

 ### View all the pages